-What Makes Uganda Unique from other Africa Tours Destinations?
+What Makes Uganda Unique from other African Tour Destinations?

 Winston Churchill was wowed and named Uganda the Pearl of Africa even before having a gorilla safari or chimpanzee tracking experience.
 This is because Uganda is an extraordinary tour destination with lots of endemics and friendly people.

-Almost half of the world’s Mountain Gorillas, the worlds’ most powerful waterfalls, highest mountain ranges, almost half of Africa’s bird species, world’s longest river, Africa’s largest freshwater lake, biggest chimpanzee numbers and the continents most friendly people are all in Uganda.
+Almost half of the world’s Mountain Gorillas, the worlds’ most powerful waterfalls, the highest mountain ranges, almost half of Africa’s bird species, the world’s longest river, Africa’s largest freshwater lake, biggest chimpanzee numbers, and the continents most friendly people are all in Uganda.

 Ugandans have been named several times as the friendliest people of the African continent and many tourists have witnessed this.
 Above all, it’s the people of Uganda that make this beautiful land a warm place to visit.